The Ultimate Bike Adventure Van The Vansmith

 Week 4: Final Design and Approval

-• Design review and modifications
+• Design review and changes

 • Final cost estimation and timeline confirmation